IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Reporting Location

 In ```SystemSettings``` under ```reporting_location_config``` the ```hierarchy_filter``` replaces ```reg_ex_filter``` to filter locations.
 This should match the hierarchy array in ```Locations```.
 [Note: This setting can only be set manually in the configuration bundle, so this section is only for developers working on the configuration bundle.]

-## Agency Code

-The **Agency_code** is added to the "Case" on the top left of the case view (for example "FPD Case").
-This is defined in the Agency lookup as the ```agency_code``` property and the display of the agency code is toggled by the module property ```agency_code_indicator``` (set to true by defalt).
-[Note: This setting can only be set manually in the configuration bundle, so this section is only for developers working on the configuration bundle.]

-## Search for an existing ID before creating a Case record

-A new feature allows for searching for an existing case by ID before creating a new one.
-This feature is active by default and is toggled by the ```allow_searchable_ids``` property in modules settings.
-[Note: This setting can only be set manually in the configuration bundle, so this section is only for developers working on the configuration bundle.]

 ## Name Field Auto-Population